bao-project/bao-docs/source/development/doc_guidelines.rst

 .. code-block:: rest

-    this is a link to the `headings`_ sections in this page
+    this is a link to the `Code Blocks`_ section in this page this is a link to the Lists_ section in this page

 Rendered, the implicit link looks like this:

+* this is a link to the `Code Blocks`_ section in this page
-    this is a link to the `headings`_ sections in this page
+* this is a link to the Lists_ section in this page

 To create a explicit link within the reST files, you need first to create a target location by following this syntax: